apache/geode/gemfire-spark-connector/doc/2_quick.md

 15/02/17 07:11:54 INFO DAGScheduler: Job 0 finished: runJob at GemFireRDDFunctions.scala:29, took 0.341288 s
 ```

-Verify the data is saved in GemFile using `gfsh`:
+Verify the data is saved in Geode using `gfsh`:
 ```
 gfsh>query --query="select key,value from /str_str_region.entries"